Books Read in 2025

 Nonfiction; ebook; library; read in February

-The first half of this book is a historical look at the rise of capitalism and an explanation of it's many horrible impacts.
+The first half of this book is a historical look at the rise of capitalism and an explanation of its many horrible impacts.
 It was very eye-opening, in that it was presenting things that I already knew about, but connected the dots in ways that hadn't occurred to me.
-It was infuriating, but luckily the second half offered some hope in the way of new directions we could take.
+It was also infuriating, but luckily the second half offered some hope in the way of new directions we could take.
 It was interesting that a book I was reading to better understand economics ended up talking about animism and our broken relationship with animals (and plants, and the land, and each other), which harkened back to Calarco's Three Ethologies (read in January).

 On Tyranny